Last Updated on August 31, 2021 by Femniqe

 1 spoon can give you around 5 grams of protein.
 It has many other nutritional benefits such as iron, copper vitamin K, magnesium and potassium.

-7. Vegan protein powders
+7. Vegan protein powders for glute building

 This one is a blessing sent from heaven because it’s so convenient for people who are super busy.